alex-bellon/wikipedia/README.md

 ### Logic

+[Constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) - mathematical questions defined as a set of objects whose state must satisfy a number of constraints or limitations.

+[Decision problem](https://en.wikipedia.org/wiki/Decision_problem) - a decision problem is a problem that can be posed as a yes-no question of the input values.

+[First-order logic](https://en.wikipedia.org/wiki/First-order_logic) - a collection of formal systems used in mathematics, philosophy, linguistics, and computer science.

 [Non-interactive zero-knowledge proof](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof) - a variant of zero-knowledge proofs in which no interaction is necessary between prover and verifier.

+[Satisfiability modulo theories](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) - a decision problem for logical formulas with respect to combinations of background theories expressed in classical first-order logic with equality.

 [Zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof) - a method by which one party (the prover) can prove to another party (the verifier) that they know a value x, without conveying any information apart from the fact that they know the value x.